grapestone5321/sdcnd-behavioral_cloning/writeup.md

 After the collection process, I had 22,872 number of data points.
-I then preprocessed this data by .
+I then preprocessed this data by the normalization in the model using a Keras lambda layer.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.